nsvemuri/nsvemuri.github.io/rltutorial/index.md

     *   Specific rewards are received from the environment when agent takes actions from the given states

-### Initial Reading

-*   Read Chapter 3 for an introduction to basic concepts of RL
-*   Read Chapter 4 for an introduction to Dynamic Programming

 ### Next [Grid World Navigation Problem](gridworld.md)